sandesonk/LinuxServer/README.md

 `sudo systemctl status bind9.service` <br> <br>
 At this point, the client should be able to use the DNS server to `nslookup` the addresses in the configured zone (ie: ns.sysninja).

+More information can be found at [Ubuntu](https://ubuntu.com/server/docs/service-domain-name-service-dns).
+To check out best practices when it comes to DNS servers (which are recommended to be on their own server) click [here](https://kb.isc.org/docs/bind-best-practices-recursive).

 *****************

 ## DHCP